suryapa1/interactive-visualization-approaches-in-jupyter/README.md

 1) Clone the repository for the class either using the UI or your terminal (see above)..

-2) Once you have Docker installed, type the following on your terminal to create a Docker image: `docker build -t jupyter_widgets .` (replace `NAME`, here and in next step, with what you want to call it.
-Note the period)
+2) Once you have Docker installed, type the following on your terminal to create a Docker image: `docker build -t jupyter_widgets .`

 3) That will take a little while to create a Docker image, but once completed, you can run your server with the following:
 `sh docker_run.sh`